abagames/good-old-game-sound-generator/README.md

   if (!ticks) {
     if (!isReplaying) {
       // Play BGM at the start of the game.
-      // The 'bgm' variable is assigned the JSON data copied from the clipboard.
+      // The 'bgm' variable is assigned MML string copied from the clipboard. ggg.playMml(bgm);
-      // The volume can be specified with the second argument. (default = 0.1) ggg.playMml(bgm, 0.2);
     }
     player = { pos: vec(90, 50), yAngle: 0, vx: 0, ticks: 0 };
     spikes = [];